Mortgage Prequalification: Your First Step Toward Getting a Home Loan

 Remember, mortgage prequalification doesn’t require paperwork and involves a soft credit check that won’t negatively impact your credit score.
 So, you can get prequalified by multiple lenders.
 Feel free to shop around, as you may get different loan estimates.

-Use the results to plan your next move
+Use the results to decide what's next.

 You can use the prequalification to plan your next move.
 Identify and fix any financial gaps before you take the next step.
 When you’re ready to move on to the preapproval process, start gathering your documents.
+If you don't have a real estate agent yet, now is a good time to get one.
+You can start by getting free matches with top-performing agents from our partners at Clever Real Estate.

 How long does mortgage prequalification take?